Segmenting Time-lapse movies

 If we are satisfied we can run Segment stack to get the full segmentation:

 Note that in certain cases, the additional dimension doesn’t represent time or Z but channels.
-In such as case, annotations should be done only in a single plane and corresponding features be extracted from all channels.
-This can be achieved by selecting the option Multichannel image in the Data dimensions box.
+In such a case, annotations should be done only in a single plane and corresponding features be extracted and combined from all channels.
+This can be achieved by selecting the option Multichannel image in the Image type and normalization box.